Five things to remember as Omicron dominates headlines this week

 1. We don’t have enough information yet

+On Tuesday, the World Health Organisation said the new variant is likely to spread internationally, posing a “very high” risk of global infection.

-“We literally do not have enough data to make any kind of assumptions about the new variant,” Dr Meru Sheel, infectious disease epidemiologist and senior research fellow at the Australian National University, told The New Daily.
+Dr Meru Sheel, infectious disease epidemiologist and senior research fellow at the Australian National University, told The New Daily that there needs to be more data.

 These are questions that can’t be answered overnight.